rsaylor73/ecs_cluster/README.md

 ### Destroy Cluster

-Note: you must delete all images in the ECR repository first.
+- You must delete all images in the ECR repository first.
+- All files in S3 buckets must also be deleted first.

 ```
 terraform plan -destroy